felixsteinke/Distributed-Systems-Templates/README.md

 ## 📂 [REST Microservices](REST_Microservices)

-Microservices for a shop with `Spring Boot`.
+Microservices for an application with `Spring Boot`.
 Transformed from the monolithic REST-API.
 Service Modules are as independent as possible.